Kitura/Swift-Kuery-SQLite/README.md

 ## SQLite installation

-To use Swift-Kuery-SQLite you must have the appropriate PostgreSQL C-language client installed.
+To use Swift-Kuery-SQLite you must install SQLite.

 ### macOS
 ```